-Pure premium rates have decreased by half since 1996.
+Pure premium rates have decreased by more than 40 percent since 1997.

-- The 2018 rates were down 51 percent from 1996 and 33 percent from 1998.
-12 - The rates fell 18 percent between 2016 and 2018 alone. - Pure premium rates are ultimately driven by the trend in benefits relative to payroll (Figure 2.6).
-However, this occurs with a lag of two to three years because the pure premium rates for any period are derived from prior premium and loss experience.13 - Insurers in the voluntary market consider the pure premium rates, along with other factors, in determining their own rates, which in turn affect total system cost (Figure 2.2). - The sharp decrease in pure premium rates between 2016 and 2018 portends decreases after 2016 in the system cost figure shown in Figure 2.2.
+- The 2019 rates were down 44 percent from 1997 - The rates fell 18 percent between 2015 and 2019 alone.
+13 - Pure premium rates are ultimately driven by the trend in benefits relative to payroll (Figure 2.6).
+However, this occurs with a lag of two to three years because the pure premium rates for any period are derived from prior premium and loss experience.14 - Insurers in the voluntary market consider the pure premium rates, along with other factors, in determining their own rates, which in turn affect total system cost (Figure 2.2). - The decrease in pure premium rates after 2017 portends decreases after 2017 in the system cost figure shown in Figure 2.2.

-Figure 2.8 Average pure premium rate as percentage of 1996 level, 1996-2018 [1]
+Figure 2.8 Average pure premium rate as percentage of 1997 level, 1997-2019 [1]